Spot the blunder: What's wrong with this photo?

 Simpson said: "The question to ask is what processes does AT have when they upgrade or create a new footpath that takes into consideration where any existing poles might be?"

-Auckland Transport acknowledged it had indeed widened the footpath but blamed the pole and its original positioning by Chorus, as well as trees.
+Auckland Transport acknowledged it had indeed widened the footpath but blamed the pole and its original positioning, as well as trees.

 "The pole was in this location before we did our works.
 The conclusion we arrived at during construction was that going around the pole was not a practical option," a spokesperson said today.